 When product management theory meets cold reality

-We recently ran a series of in-depth interviews with product leaders at large businesses to validate our thinking around their “jobs-to-be-done”, pains, and gains in 2023.
+We recently ran a series of in-depth interviews with product leaders at large businesses to validate our thinking around their “jobs-to-be-done”, pains, and gains.
 The results were eye-opening.

 Product management means a plethora of different things in different organizations.
 It even means different things to different teams within an organization.
 There are many variables when it comes to the activities product managers (PMs) are engaged in and the outcomes they are expected to deliver.